USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/tree-locations/allowed.md

-Below are Christmas tree cutting maps for the Clackamas and Zigzag Ranger districts as well as a list of suggested roads to travel while searching for your tree.
+Below are Christmas tree cutting maps for the Clackamas and Zigzag Ranger Districts as well as a list of suggested roads to travel while searching for your tree.
 Some roads reach elevations of 3,500 feet to 4,500 feet; you are likely to see snow on these roads early in the season.

 *   Road 4210
 *   Road 45, 4540, 4545